ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 So, inheritence is determined by the particular alleles in the gamete chromosomes resulting from meisois

-Similar traits from common ancestor is homology (interesting how skeleton of forelimbs in mammals are very similar).
+Similar traits from common ancestor is homology (interesting how skeleton of forelimbs (human arm) in mammals are very similar).
-From independent ancestors is homoplasy (assume these are not common in cladistics, otherwise no straightforward assumptions could be made!)
+From independent ancestors is homoplasy/analogy (assume these are not common in cladistics, otherwise no straightforward assumptions could be made!)

 Hox regulatory gene very important in embryonic development